BU-Spark/bu-spark/documentation/code-quests/react.md

 React.js is an industry standard and has grown a massive community that continues to develop / maintain open source libraries which developers can leverage to use other people’s code.
-Examples of this include a UI Component Library called [<u>MUI</u>](https://mui.com/) and a modern build tool called [<u>Vite</u>](http://vite.dev).
+Examples of these libraries include a UI Component Library called [<u>MUI</u>](https://mui.com/) and a modern build tool called [<u>Vite</u>](http://vite.dev).